 You can find sound advice on diet everywhere from Europe to China.
-The Prophet of Islam, upon whom he peace, set out the dietary principles that led to great advances in Arab and Islamic medicine.
+The Prophet of Islam, peace be upon him, set out the dietary principles that led to great advances in Arab and Islamic medicine.

-To understand what is meant by himya we should recall the incident when the Prophet and his cousin, Ali, were invited to eat at the house of Umm al Mandari.
+We should recall the incident when the Prophet, peace and blessings be upon him, and his cousin, Ali, were invited to eat at the house of Umm al Mandari.

-Prophet Muhammad, upon whom be peace, began to eat and then stopped and said to Ali: “You are recovering.”
-He gave him some barley and chard saying, “This is better for you.”
+Prophet Muhammad, peace and blessings be upon him, began to eat and then stopped and said to Ali: “You are recovering.”
+He advised him to eat from barley and chard which the host prepared for them, saying, “This is better for you.”

 Diet & Balance